 “I value my marriage.
 I have lost enough.”

 It is our deepest hope that will be the determination of your heart.
-Even though you are going through a myriad of horribly conflicting feelings, please do what you can to hang on, TOGETHER.
+Even if you are going through a myriad of horribly conflicting feelings, please do what you can to hang on, TOGETHER.
 Give each other grace and space, as needed, but determine NOT to let your marriage be another casualty.

 As Dr Ray Pritchard puts it, and we agree:

 “In short, I offer you no miracle cure for the problems of life.
 If it is true that into each life some rain must fall, then some of you are getting a thunderstorm right now.
 I don’t know when the rain will end.
 But it doesn’t have to destroy your marriage.
 When the love of God is the foundation of your marriage, the rains can come, the winds can blow, the river can rise to the threshold, but your house will stand firm because it is built on the rock which cannot be shaken.”

 Make the Commitment

 If the love of God has not been the foundation of your marriage up to this point, isn’t it time to get onto your knees together and make the commitment?
 If you haven’t been wise builders up to this point, or you’ve strayed from being wise builders in the past, isn’t today a good day to change that?

 Building upon a shaky foundation, where your home is at peril with every strong wind that blows your way is not wise.
 But what is even more foolish, is continuing to live upon that shaky foundation.
 This is especially true when your marriage is in peril of falling down upon you, as well.

 You may not have the energy to build much of anything right now, so don’t.
 Start small.
 Start together on your knees.
 If your spouse won’t join you, then be the hero here.
 Fall to your knees for both of you right now, with the hope that one day you both will do so together.